 Welcome back for another semester!
 On behalf of the faculty, I'd like to share a few thoughts and facts with you.
 Our department has well over 300 majors in our various programs, and we hope that each of you has a successful and rewarding experience here at UNCG.

 The departmental office is in room 116 Petty.
-Michelle Miller is the front desk receptionist, and Haley Childers is the office manager.
+Alyssa Holster is the front desk receptionist, and Haley Childers is the office manager.
 Professor Shivaji is the Department Head.
 Other contact people are

 Everyone in the department is concerned with your success, and we want you to feel welcome.
 In particular, feel free to visit with us if you are having any sort of academic problems or if you have problems or questions about University regulations.
 We don't always have solutions, but someone in the department can usually point you in the right direction.
 You are welcome in the Head's office any time, but it's a good idea to call ahead and make sure he is available before making a special trip.
 The department head can approve special substitutions and/or program waivers that have to be sent to Academic Advising, but please get your advisor's approval first.

 We also welcome your comments about any aspects of our programs and instruction.

 You can find more information about the department and faculty on the department's home page.
 You can also communicate with most faculty via e-mail, and many faculty have personal Web pages with information about their courses.